Saipranav-Kotamreddy/Linux-Shell/REPORT.md

 ### Command Execution

-The first thing checked after parsing is if the command is 'cd', as that is run as a builtin command using the chdir library function.
-Otherwise, the program checks if the background flag was set or not.
+The first thing checked after parsing is if the command is 'cd', as that is run as a builtin command using the `chdir` library function.
+Otherwise, the program checks if `backgroundFlag` was set or not.
 If it was set, then the program execution is run in a child so the parent can continue to accept commands from the user.
 Otherwise the program runs in the parent.
 The reason the size of the argList is hard coded to 1 is that cd only accepts one